CHILD & FAMILY THERAPY IN PASADENA, CA

 Intimate Partner Violence

-High-conflict families are at high risk for intimate partner violence, child abuse, and child neglect.
+High-conflict families are at an elevated risk for intimate partner violence, child abuse, and child neglect.
 I have more than 15 years of experience working with both survivors and aggressors.
 I have a comprehensive understanding of the cycle of violence.
-As well as an understanding ot the way in which power and control are established.
+As well as an understanding of the way in which power and control are established.
 This has a profound impact violence has on a developing child.
+Specifically, the experience of intimate partner violence often casts a long, dark shadow over the lives of developing children, and leaves behind profound but invisible scars that can endure well into adulthood.

 Empowering Clients